This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place 2 tablespoons of butter in a small microwave safe bowl.
-Heat in microwave until just melted.
-Set aside.
+- Place 2 tablespoons of butter in a small microwave-safe bowl and microwave until melted.
+Set aside to cool slightly.

-- Add the melted butter, egg yolk, and vanilla.
-Stir with a spoon or a rubber spatula to combine.
+- Stir in the melted butter, egg yolk, and vanilla just until combined.
 Do not overmix.

-- Fold in the chocolate chips and 2 crumbled Oreo cookies.
+- Gently fold in the chocolate chips and 2 crumbled Oreo cookies.

-- Pour the batter into the prepared ramekin.
-Spread into an even layer and top with 1 tablespoon of chocolate chips and 1 crumbled Oreo cookie.
+- Pour the batter into the prepared ramekin and spread evenly.
+Top with remaining chocolate chips and 1 crumbled Oreo.
 Bake for 30 minutes.

-- Remove from the oven and let cool for 5 minutes before enjoying.
+- Remove from the oven and let cool for 5 minutes before serving.

 Notes